 In the Swedish company Åkerlund & Rausing in 1943 invented cardboard packaging, which is used today for drinks of all kinds.
 It was developed after an idea of the entrepreneur Ruben Rausing (1895-1983) by the chemist Erik Wallenberg (1915-1999), the engineer Harry Järund and the sales manager Erik Torudd after many attempts.
-Rausing and Wallenberg founded the company "Tetra Pak AB" in 1951 (incidentally, it was not until about fifty years after the revolutionary invention that Tetra Pak was forced to confirm that Wallenberg was the true inventor and Ruben Rausing was only the source of ideas).
+Rausing and Wallenberg founded the company "Tetra Pak AB" in 1951 (by the way, it was not until about fifty years after the revolutionary invention that Tetra Pak was forced to confirm that Wallenberg was the true inventor and Ruben Rausing was only the source of ideas).
 Completely new was the coating of cardboard (paper) with plastics.
-The name derives from the original tetrahedral shape (three-sided pyramid), which the packaging assumed earlier due to its production.
+The name derives from the original tetrahedral shape (three-sided pyramid), which the pack assumed earlier due to its production.
 An already filled cardboard tube is namely clamped twisted by 90 ° and cut off.
 Tetra Pak was first used for milk in 1951.